 Remember when you started to manage your first social media accounts?
 How many were there?
 Two, three?
 It seemed like a light breeze, a walk in the park, floating in creativity.

-Let’s fast forward to now when you were managing multiple social media accounts.
+Let’s fast forward to now when you’re managing multiple social media accounts.
 Maybe 10+?
 That light breeze suddenly turned into a swinging brick that keeps smashing your head.
-It’s no longer rainbows and butterflies, it’s a bloodbath.
+Whether you’re managing multiple Facebook accounts for different clients or different social media profiles for one brand, it’s no longer rainbows and butterflies, it’s sink or swim.

 Well, I’ve got good news.
 It can go right back to being a walk in the park.
 And it’s not that complicated.
-Just like any major workload, managing multiple social media accounts and stay sane is all about staying organized.
-Moreover, it’s about finding the most efficient way to do each task and designing clear and beautiful processes.
+Just like any major workload, managing multiple social media accounts and staying sane is all about staying organized.
+It’s about finding the most efficient way to do each task and designing clear and beautiful processes.

 Why is managing multiple social media accounts so difficult?

 In my experience, the biggest difficulties are in creating the content and collaborating with the team.
-We’ve all been at one point or another in that chaotic process of searching for great content, setting up the calendar in an excel, emailing everyone for their feedback, going from desk to desk for the feedback because no one replied, sending kind reminders, receiving the feedback, not understanding what the hell changed, spending other hours redoing it, finally getting those posts LIVE!
-Take a look to realize how ridiculous that is:
+We’ve all been in that chaotic process of searching for great content, setting up a calendar in an excel, emailing everyone for their feedback, going from desk to desk to ask for feedback because no one replied, sending kind reminders, receiving the feedback, not understanding what the hell changed, spending other hours redoing it, and finally getting those posts LIVE!

-If you have this kind of process to manage multiple social media accounts – take a good look at it and at each step it contains.
+If you have this kind of process to juggle various social media accounts – take a good look at it and at each step it contains.
 Now throw everything away and think about a new process, an efficient one that means every second of your team’s time is spent doing something important, that moves the needle.

 In order to do that, we advise social media experts to map the following:

-We propose the above categories because, from our experience and discussions with social media managers, these are the main pain points.
+We propose the above categories because, from our experience and discussions with social media managers, these are the main pain points of managing multiple social accounts.
 Those processes get in the way of agencies taking on new clients, of clients being happy with outsourcing social media, and of the created content being flawless.

 1. Account management and organization

-When you define how you will manage and organize all the accounts, you have to keep in mind that the process should be as clear and as simple as possible.
-Besides having to manage multiple social media accounts, you have to think about the clients, their pages, and brands, the teams from your side and from the clients’ side and the navigation between all those accounts.
+When you define how you will manage and organize all the social media accounts in your portfolio, you have to keep in mind that the process should be as clear and as simple as possible.
+You’re doing so much more than publishing content on multiple social media accounts.
+You have to think about your clients, their pages, and brands, the teams from your side and from the clients’ side and the navigation between all those accounts.

 To be more specific, each client has a set of brands and social media accounts.
 Keeping all those separately is difficult.
 You can only open so many incognito tabs and use so many browsers.
 Here’s where Planable would help.
 The workspaces design makes client and brand management easy.
 You can just create a new workspace every time you take on a new brand.
 There you go – you can manage multiple social media accounts like a walk in the park.